20lives/dmote/doc/options-main.md

 The horizontal distance in mm, on the y axis, between the furthest key in the row and the roof of the rear housing.

-#### Parameter `west-foot`

-If `true`, add a foot plate at ground level by the far inward corner of the rear housing.
-The height of the plate is controlled by the `foot-plates` section below.

 #### Parameter `height`

 The height in mm of the roof, over the floor.